chase-moskal/snapstate/readme.md

 🔬 typescript-native types, es modules
 💖 free and open source, just for you

-snapstate is designed to be a modern replacement for mobx. mobx was amazing, but has grown comically large at like 50 KB. snapstate is only a few hundred lines. mobx is also *global,* among other complications that we don't prefer.
+snapstate is designed to be a modern replacement for mobx. mobx was amazing, but has grown comically large at like 50 KB. mobx is also *global,* among other complications that we don't prefer.

+snapstate is 1.5 KB, minified and gzipped.

 <br/>